Requesting a CAS

 All new students who plan to apply for a Student Visa will need to request a Confirmation of Acceptance for Studies (CAS).

 When requesting a CAS to study at SOAS, students will need to make a CAS request deposit of £4,000.
-This payment will count towards your tuition fees for your programme of study.
+This payment will count towards your tuition fees for your programme of study and is non-refundable.
 For further details regarding the CAS deposit please refer to our deposit information page.

 When to request a CAS